fricas/jfricas/docs/sphinx/index.rst

 it makes a Jupyter_ notebook frontend for FriCAS_ possible.

 When a Jupyter_ notebook of type FriCAS_ is opened, **jFriCAS** starts a new FriCAS_ process and a webserver (Hunchentoot_).

+Starting with FriCAS_ 1.3.9, the Hunchentoot_ webserver is included in the binary distribution for Linux (fricas-x.y.z.amd64.tar.bz2).

 In fact, **jFriCAS** makes FriCAS_ behave like a webserver, i.e., responding to GET and POST requests.

 On the Python side these GET and POST requests are handled by the requests_ library inside the wrapper kernel `fricaskernel.py`_.
 To put